MrJellimann/PegasOSDocumentation/README.md

-# KnightOSDocumentation
+# PegasOSDocumentation
-The documentation for KnightOS, covering everything from design decisions to diagrams and structure.
+The documentation for PegasOS, covering everything from design decisions to diagrams and structure.

 The documentation for this OS is here (where you are now!)

-The source code for this OS is [here.](https://github.com/MrJellimann/KnightOS)
+The source code for this OS is [here.](https://github.com/MrJellimann/PegasOS)

 ======